oclint/oclint-docs/rules/size.rst

 **Since: 0.4**

+**Name: high npath complexity**

 NPath complexity is determined by the number of execution paths through that method.
-Compared to cyclomatic complexity, NPath complexity has two outstanding characteristics: first, it distinguishes between different kinds of control flow structures; second, it takes the various type of acyclic paths in a flow graph into consideration.
+Compared to cyclomatic complexity, NPath complexity has two outstanding characteristics: first, it distinguishes between different kinds of control flow structures;
+second, it takes the various type of acyclic paths in a flow graph into consideration.

 Based on studies done by the original author in AT&T Bell Lab, an NPath threshold value of 200 has been established for a method.

 This rule is defined by the following class: `oclint-rules/rules/size/NPathComplexityRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/NPathComplexityRule.cpp>`_